shenduldh/ComfyUI-Lightning/README.md

 3. Compile and quantize model;
 4. Use fast CuDNN attention kernels;
 5. Use SageAttention.
+6. Fix `AttributeError: 'SymInt' object has no attribute 'size'` to speed up recompilation after a resolution change.

 More details see above given repositories.